 A huge array of posters and programmes has been uncovered from Peter Pan to Hair to Macbeth, featuring performers including Albert Finney, Sybil Thorndike, Tony Hancock, Vivien Leigh, Laurel and Hardy and even a young Sean Connery.

 In addition to this material, there are a number of oral history interviews with performers, backstage crew and staff, all sharing their secrets and treasured memories of their time in the theatre.

-An integral part of this ongoing project has been the recruitment and training of 32 volunteers who work closely with us on the delivery of the digital archive and community events.
+An integral part of this ongoing project has been the recruitment and training of volunteers who work closely with us on the delivery of the digital archive and community events.
 The volunteers meet weekly and catalogue materials, as well as processing the flow of new donations we receive.
-In addition to this, the team recently curated an exhibition of the Theatre Royal During World War Two and are conducting regular research, transcribing interviews and working alongside our partner the University of Nottingham with our IT developments.

-We always welcome new material so if you have any stories or artefacts that you wish to contribute, please contact firstname.lastname@example.org You can also get involved by joining the Our Theatre Royal Nottingham Facebook group.
+We always welcome new material so if you have any stories or artefacts that you wish to contribute, please contact our Heritage Officer on email@example.com.
+You can also get involved by joining the Our Theatre Royal Nottingham Facebook group.